MohammedAlsayedOmar/Build-an-appartment-VR-Udacity-Nanodegree/README.md

 ### How to test
 To test it on you android smartphone device, download the "VRProject1.apk" located inside the "Build" folder.

 To test it inside your unity editor, download the "Assets" and the "ProjectSettings" folders.
+Also get [Google VR SDK](https://github.com/googlevr/gvr-unity-sdk) and place it inside your project.

 ##### Things I learned:
 * Adding 3D models to a scene